Kayli/logspub/philosophy/philosophy-people.md

     - "active intellect" which actually brings that knowledge to fruition
   - mirror analogy: intellect is like a mirror that reflects the divine light of knowledge, and that it is this light that allows us to perceive the truth

+- early contagion theory
+  - people can transmit disease to others by breath
+  - contagion can contaminate water, food, and garments

 ## boethius 480–524 ce